Regeneron REGEN-COV (Ronapreve) Anti-SARS-CoV-2 Monoclonal Antibody Description

 Anti-SARS-CoV-2 Monoclonal Antibody Overview

 The SARS-CoV-2 genome encodes four major structural proteins: spike (S), envelope (E), membrane (M), and nucleocapsid (N), as well as nonstructural and accessory proteins, says the U.S. NIH.
 The spike protein is further divided into S1 and S2, which mediate host cell attachment and invasion.
 Through its receptor-binding domain, S1 attaches to angiotensin-converting enzyme 2 (ACE2) on the host cell; this initiates a conformational change in S2 that results in virus-host cell membrane fusion and viral entry.
-Anti-SARS-CoV-2 mAbs that target the spike protein have been shown to have a clinical benefit in treating SARS-CoV-2 infections.
+Anti-SARS-CoV-2 mAbs that target the spike protein has been shown to have a clinical benefit in treating SARS-CoV-2 infections.

 Regeneron REGEN-COV (Ronapreve) Anti-SARS-CoV-2 Monoclonal Antibody Indication